WHEN ARE YOU OPEN?

 WHAT IF I MISS A CLASS?

-• Book your first MU 1 day prior to when you want to take your MU
+- Book your MU ONLINE ONLY (via the Member Portal) the same day or 1 day prior to when you want to take your MU

 WHAT IF MY NORMAL CLASS FALLS ON A HOLIDAY?

 American Swim Academy is closed on most major holidays, and our swim quarters are planned with holidays in mind.
-Classes are not held on New Year’s Day, Easter, Memorial Day, July 4th, Labor Day, after 5:30pm on Halloween, Thanksgiving, and Christmas.
+Classes are not held on New Year’s Day, Easter, Memorial Day, Independence Day, Labor Day, after 5:20pm on Halloween, Thanksgiving, and Christmas.
 Class fees are prorated for holidays.

 WHAT IF MY CHILD CRIES OR IS AFRAID?